almillien33/osticket-prereqs/README.md

 - Install HeidiSQL

 <h2>Installation Steps</h2>
 Welcome to my first in-depth IT tutorial!
-To begin this lab, you first have to create a virtual machine using Microsoft Azure (https://azure.microsoft.com).
+To begin this lab, you first have to create a virtual machine using the free trial of Microsoft Azure (https://azure.microsoft.com).
 We will be using a VM (virtual machine), which is a remote computer on a server.
 We are using a VM in order to safely run different operating systems on one computer and to test software in a safe environment.
 When you create the VM, name it osticket-vm and the username labuser with the password as osTicketPassword1!
 Afterwards, for the image use Windows 10 with about 2-4 CPUs.
 In this example, I will be using 4 CPUs.

 <p>